Damián Blasi

 Research interests

 I research the relation between language, culture, cognition, and human evolution from the point of view of language diversity and a multidisciplinary approach drawing broadly from evolutionary anthropology, comparative linguistics, cognitive science of language and cultural evolution.
-I tap on empirical methods and data from across the sciences and the humanities to understand (1) the commonalities and differences across the world’s languages, (2) how languages have been shaped by the myriad of changes that have taken place over the Holocene, and (3) what are the real-world consequences of the diversity of languages for science, technology, education, and medicine.
+I tap on empirical methods and data from across the sciences and the humanities to understand (1) the commonalities and differences across the world's languages, (2) how languages have been shaped by the myriad of changes that have taken place over the Holocene, and (3) what are the real-world consequences of the diversity of languages for science, technology, education, and medicine.
+More recently, I started to investigate synergies between human cultural and linguistic diversity, on the one hand, and AI on the other (specially LLMs).

 Selected publications